DanRex9/3D-Shooting-Tutorial/README.md

 # Creating and Scripting Bullet

-Now again in the Hierarchy right click and go to 3D Object and create a sphere NAME it `Bullet` and in transform change the `X`, `Y` and `Z` to 0.5.
+Now again in the Hierarchy right click and go to 3D Object and create a sphere, NAME it `Bullet` and in transform change the `X`, `Y` and `Z` to 0.5.
-In the inspector right click and add the `Rigidbody` component, inside the rigidbody unclick `Use Gravity`
+In the inspector right click and add the `Rigidbody` component, inside the rigidbody unclick `Use Gravity` Create a C# script and name it `Bullet` now we can start with the scripting.